Data products overview#

 Data product privileges do not imply any table privileges for the underlying data objects defined by its datasets.
 This means a user can be allowed to see a data product in the data products dashboard while not being allowed to query its datasets and vice-versa.

 Make sure you define appropriate access control privileges for the data objects defined by your data products.
-While data product privileges can be only managed by built-in access control, the privileges for the data objects it creates in SEP (schemas, views, and materialized views) can be managed by other supported access control systems.
+While data product privileges can only be managed by built-in access control and Apache Ranger, the privileges for the data objects it creates in SEP (schemas, views, and materialized views) can be managed by other supported access control systems.

 Data product views are created and stored in the Hive metastore with the permissions and ownership of the user who published the data product.